 MyHeritage was founded in 2003 by Gilad Japhet, an Israeli entrepreneur.
 Japhet first created the software necessary for building family trees, which was the basis for MyHeritage.
 The company offers many tools for discovering your family history, as well as DNA tests.
 Starting as desktop software that could upload results to a static website, the platform has evolved considerable.
 Now the platform exists entirely online.
 Their database now includes over 9 billion records, and offers free tools for creating family trees.

 In 2016, the company offered its first direct-to-consumer DNA testing service.
 The results from DNA tests can be tied into your family tree on their platform.
 This allows users to find surnames related to their family history, find and contact genetic matches, and build a family tree based on more than just genetic information.
 The DNA service is now available in over 17 languages, almost worldwide.
 MyHeritage recently announced it has profiles for over 3 billion people incorporated into family trees!
 The company owns the genealogy storage site Geni.com, and currently has around 100 million users of their family tree software.
-In 2019, the company started offering the DNA Health+Ancestry package to compete more directly with other DNA testing companies, and as of the end of 2019 has over 2.5 million DNA kit users.
+In 2016, the company started offering the DNA Health+Ancestry package to compete more directly with other DNA testing companies, and as of March 2023, it has over 6.5 million DNA kits in the company’s database.

 MyHeritage’s Offerings Review

-MyHeritage offers three basic services on their platform.
+MyHeritage offers three basic services on its platform.
 The first is access to free software, which allows you to build your family tree.
 The second is an ancestry-only DNA testing kit, which compares your DNA to other users and can give you access to genealogical information.
-The company has also recently introduced their Health+Ancestry DNA test kit, which provides all the same ancestry information and gives some health-related information.
+The company has also recently introduced its Health+Ancestry DNA test kit, which provides all the same ancestry information and gives some health-related information.
 The details of each service are given below.